With Halloween coming, I figured today was a good day to talk about the book Frankenstein by Mary Shelley.

 Meanwhile, the creature is making his way through life, abandoned and alone, learning how to live and learning how despised and feared he is.
 Understandably so, he builds a deep hatred for the one who created and abandoned him, and feels that he should have an equally hideous mate created by Frankenstein for him.

-He pleads with the Dr to make him a wife or he will destroy all he loves.
-First Frankenstein says yes and starts and part way through his work he decides against it… and the Dr is filled with even more suffering and despair as the monster makes good on his vow, destroying all the Dr loves.
+He finds the doctor and pleads with him to make him a wife or he will destroy all he loves.
+First Frankenstein says yes and gets to work on the mate and then part way through his work he decides against it… and the doctor is filled with even more suffering and despair as the monster makes good on his vow, destroying all the doctor loves.
 After losing the last of everyone he loved, Victor vows to chase his creation to the ends of the earth and kill him while the creature happily and maliciously leads him through desolate lands to torment him further.

 Like father like son, neither Dr Victor Frankenstein nor the creature could fathom their own blame in the situation until way beyond too late.
 And the sheer amount of despair and wretchedness suffered by those two… Frankenstein is an excellent book, but I think I’ll stick to the movie.